Xian-Wei/zhuxw/posts/shitcoin-challenge-2.md

 ![Portfolio](/images/blog/12-portfolio.jpg)

-Quick reminder: I bought 300 dollars of each coin on the January 1st, 2024.
+Quick reminder: I bought 300 dollars of each coin on January 1st, 2024.

 Kaspa has been doing fantastic as well.